TheaterWorks (Hartford): Notable Productions

 In their 1986-1987 season, TheaterWorks Hartford produced Edward Albee's Who's Afraid of Virginia Woolf?
 Albee and Campo, being friends, frequently collaborated, and in 2004 TheaterWorks Hartford produced another of Albee's plays, The Goat or Who is Sylvia?

 In 2008, TheaterWorks Hartford produced David Harrower's play Blackbird, which the Berkshire Eagle praised as "carefully calibrated, yet nonetheless riveting."
 In the same year, Jeremy Jordan and Chad Allen starred in The Little Dog Laughed, directed by Rob Ruggiero.
 The year before, but in the same season, Campo directed Doubt: A Parable.

-TheaterWorks Hartford produced the John Cariani play Almost, Maine in 2013, a production called "lovely, witty," by the New York Times, and the next year produced Love/Sick by the same playwright.
+TheaterWorks Hartford produced the John Cariani play Almost, Maine in 2013, a production called "Lovely, witty," by the New York Times, and the next year produced Love/Sick by the same playwright.

+In 2015, TheaterWorks Hartford produced the David Robson drama Playing the Assassin, which the New Haven Review described as "expert and compelling theater that deserves to be experienced more than once."

 In 2017, TheaterWorks Hartford produced the rock musical hit Next to Normal under the direction of Rob Ruggiero.
 The show originally ran from March 24 through April 30 before extending through May 14 of the same year in light of its great success.
 The show starred Christiane Noll as Diana Goodman, alongside David Harris as Dan Goodman.
 The cast also included Maya Keleher, John Cardoza, J.D.
 Daw, and Nick Sacks.
 The production garnered 10 nominations for the 2017 Connecticut Critic Circle Choice Awards, and won the awards for Outstanding Production of a Musical, Outstanding Actress in a Musical (Noll), Outstanding Director of a Musical, Outstanding Lighting, and Outstanding Debut (Keleher).

 Joseph Harrison of BroadwayWorld wrote that the production "goes beyond entertainment, reaching in and touching you to your very core in a brilliant symphony of emotional energy."
 The Hartford Courant praised the show for "being done with such careful thought and expressive detail in such an intimate environment raises this already confrontational musical to a different level of emotional intensity" and praised Noll for being "a fearless performer [who] can switch from indomitability to vulnerability in a split second."